You can create a custom switch security switching profile with MAC destination addresses from the allowed BPDU list and configure rate limiting.

 Toggle the Block Non-IP Traffic button to allow only IPv4, IPv6, ARP, and BPDU traffic.

 The rest of the non-IP traffic is blocked.
 The permitted IPv4, IPv6, ARP, GARP and BPDU traffic is based on other policies set in address binding and SpoofGuard configuration.

 By default, this option is disabled to allow non-IP traffic to be handled as regular traffic.

-Set a rate limit for the ingress or egress Broadcast and Multicast traffic.
+Set a rate limit for broadcast and multicast traffic.
+This option is enabled by default.

-Rate limits are configured to protect the logical switch or the VM from for example, broadcast traffic storms.
+Rate limits can be used to protect the logical switch or VMs from events such as broadcast storms.

 To avoid any connectivity problems, the minimum rate limit value must be >= 10 pps.